sergiomarotco/Network-segmentation-cheat-sheet/README.md

 ### Disadvantages

-## Level 4 of network segmentation: Advanced deployment of security practices at scale<br/>
+## Level 4 of network segmentation: advanced deployment of security practices at scale<br/>
 Stay with us, click "Watch".
 In the meantime, implement segmentation at level 2 :)

 ### Advantages